Los Angeles Railway: Non-electric predecessors

+Predecessor: Electric Railways

 The first electric railway in Los Angeles was built in 1887 to facilitate the sales of a real estate tract on Pico Street.
 The Los Angeles Electric Railway used the early Daft overhead system with a crude electric car and trailers.
 Though the real estate venture was successful, after an explosion in the power station, the Pico Street electric line closed, seemingly for good.

-Los Angeles also had significant investments in cable technology.
-The Los Angeles Cable Railway (later named the Pacific Cable Railway) owned many exclusive franchises agreements to city streets and had constructed several major cable lines crisscrossing the growing downtown area, considered the latest word in cable railway technology.
-But construction was expensive, legal and operating problems plagued the system, and new technological developments threatened to make the system obsolete.

 Development of an effective electric transportation system based on the new Sprague-based technology began in earnest with the arrival in Los Angeles of Moses Sherman, his brother-in-law Eli P. Clark and San Francisco investors late in 1890.
 Sherman, originally a teacher from Vermont, had moved to the Arizona territory in 1874 where he was involved in business and civic affairs, real estate, and street railways.
+Clark, too, came from the Arizona territory, and was similarly involved in business and civic affairs.

 Sherman became interested in opportunities in Los Angeles after vacationing there in early 1890.
 He joined the efforts of a group attempting to resurrect the Second Street Cable Railway, but persuaded them to electrify the line instead.
 He acquired the line in October, 1890 and renamed it The Belt Line Railroad Company.

-Sherman created an Arizona corporation called the Los Angeles Consolidated Electric Railway Company (LACE) on November 12, 1890 with Sherman as President and Clark as General Manager.
-Frederick Eaton was chosen as Chief Engineer.
-The firm was incorporated in Arizona because it had certain advantages over California incorporation.
+Sherman created an Arizona corporation called The Los Angeles Consolidated Electric Railway Company (LACE) on November 12, 1890 with Sherman as President and Clark as General Manager.
+Future mayor Frederick Eaton was chosen as Chief Engineer.
+The firm was incorporated in Arizona because Arizona incorporation held certain advantages over incorporating in California.

-In the fall of 1890, the so-called 5-block law was passed, which enabled a street railway company to use another company's rails for up to five city blocks.
-This would help Sherman immensely with his plans for LACE.
+In the autumn of 1890, the legislature passed the so-called 5-block law, which enabled a street railway company to use another company's rails for up to five city blocks.
+This would help Sherman immensely with his plans for LACE, but later would be used against him.

 Sherman and Clark began work immediately.
 In 1891 alone, they accomplished the following: